 When it came to the Question & Answer segment, moderator Lim Chong Jin, Director of Temasek Polytechnic’s award- winning School of Design, challenged the attendees to put the jurors on the spot with difficult and thought-provoking questions.
 From the questions asked, it was clear that the young audience did not hold back.

-During the Question & Answer segment of the Forum, the audience was encouraged by the moderator to fire away with the tough questions.
-And the question on most of the attendees’ minds were: how do we make an impact with little or no experience?
-The corresponding answers from all members of the jurors were clear: “Take naivety in your favour as more senior and experienced designers bring a lot of bias from their years of practice.
+The burning question was: How do we make an impact with little or no experience?
+The replies from the jurors were unequivocal: “Use naivety to your favour as more senior and experienced designers bring a lot of bias from their years of practice.
 We have to try to unlearn our preconceived notions and not bring them to new projects so we have to start from scratch but young designers naturally have that.”
-Hopefully with that, the audience walked away feeling inspired and encouraged to spur on to the design world with fresh minds and spirited energy.
+Hopefully the affirmation inspired and encouraged the aspirants to forge their paths in the design world with fresh minds and energy.

-The Forum concluded just about noon with a quote that resonates with the day’s theme of designing for impact and to be constantly curious about learning.
+The forum concluded with a quote that resonated with the day’s theme of designing for impact and to be constantly curious about learning.
 Shared by Daan Roosegaarde, this poignant quote from philosopher Marshall McLuhan stated: “There are no passengers on spaceship Earth.
 We are all crew.”